Electric Vehicle Fleet and Charging Infrastructure Planning: Simulations

-For each trip request, the matching algorithm picks an EV to serve the customer.
-If the selected EV has sufficient battery to serve the trip and an additional buffer SoC of $s_{\min}$, then the customer is served, otherwise the customer leaves the system immediately.
-The buffer SoC of $s_{\min}$ allows the EV to be able to drive to a charger after finishing the trip.
-If the customer is served, then the EV drives from its current location to the customer's origin and then to the customer's destination.
-Once the trip ends, the EV's location is set to the customer's destination, and the SoC is reduced by $\Delta\text{SoC} = r_d \times \left(T_P + T_R\right) / p^\star$ [kWh], where $T_P$ and $T_R$ are computed using $v_{\operatorname{avg}}$ and the corresponding euclidean distances.

-Next, the EV becomes idle, and if its SoC is less than $s_{\max}$, the EV is dispatched to the closest available charger.
-In this case, the EV expels $r_d \times T_C / p^\star$ amount of SoC to reach the charger where $T_C$ is computed using $v_{\operatorname{avg}}$ and the corresponding Euclidean distance.
-While an EV is driving to a charger, another EV can reach the same charger and start charging earlier.
-Thus, it is possible that an EV reaches an unavailable charger; in which case, the EV waits at the charger until a post becomes available.
-If a post is available at the charger, the EV starts charging immediately.
-In either case, we allow to interrupt charging and dispatch an EV to pick up a customer.
-If the charging is not interrupted and the SoC reaches 1, the EV becomes idle.
-These dynamics continue for all customers and vehicles until the end of the simulation.
+For the system's evolution, we consider charge and discharge rates of 20[kW] and 5[kW], respectively (level 2 charging).
+Vehicles' average velocity is set to 20 [mi/hr] while their battery pack size is set to 40[kWh] (160-mile range).
+For each trip request, if the selected EV has sufficient battery to serve the trip and at least 20\% of SoC, then the customer is served.
+Otherwise, the customer leaves the system immediately.
+Once the trip ends, the EV becomes idle, and if its SoC is below 90\%, the EV is dispatched to the closest available charger.
+While an EV is driving to a charger, another EV can reach the same charger and start charging earlier; in this case, the EV waits at the charger until a post becomes available.
+We also allow interrupting charging for dispatching, but if the charging is not interrupted and the SoC reaches 100\%, the EV becomes idle.